1. Why so young?

 Yes, short names do make them sound undignified at times.
 And they’re okay with that.

-Please let me know if words don’t fit the period.
+Please let me know if a word does not fit the period.

-So, in what period do we find the English of Elijah?
+Now, just for fun, in what period would we find the English of Elijah?

 Jane Austen (1811 AD)?
 “It is a truth universally acknowledged….”